mcmilk/zstdmt/README.md

 2 bytes | 0x5242U           | magic for brotli "BR"
 2 bytes | uncompressed size | allocation hint for decompressor (64KB * this size)

-## [Snappy] frame definition
+## [Snappy-c] frame definition

-- the frame header for Snappy is defined a bit different:
+- the frame header for Snappy-c is defined a bit different:

 size    | value             | description
 --------|-------------------|------------
 4 bytes | 0x184D2A50U       | magic for skippable frame (like zstd)
 4 bytes | 8                 | size of skippable frame
-4 bytes | compressed size   | size of the following frame (compressed data) 2 bytes | 0x5053U           | magic for Snappy "SP"
+4 bytes | compressed size   | size of the following frame (compressed data) 2 bytes | 0x5053U           | magic for Snappy-c "SP"
 2 bytes | uncompressed size | allocation hint for decompressor (64KB * this size)

 ## Usage of the Testutils